MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 ## Remarks

 This clock measures time since 00:00:00 UTC on Thursday, January 1, 1970.
 This clock accounts for leap seconds.
-It is the time standard used around the world.
+It is the basis for civil time around the world.

 UTC time is based on International Atomic Time (TAI) which uses the output atomic clocks to track time.
 However, a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 seconds.
 A discrepancy between time kept by atomic clocks, and time kept by tracking the rotation speed of the earth occurs because the earth's rotation speed is irregular, and in general is slowing down over time by about one second every 1.5 years.
 A leap second adjustment keeps UTC time within a second of the average length of a day.